 Have you noticed how hard it is to teach something you do not really know yourself?
 Many of us struggle with time management ourselves, so how can we hope to teach our children to “do as we say, not as we do?”
-The good news is, we can learn along with them!
+The good news is that we can learn along with them!

 We earnestly seek God’s wisdom.
 Don’t just ask, “Please, please, please help me get it all done!”
 We need to sit with Him and ask Him to show us what is important to Him and what is not.
 God gives us time to do all He calls us to do.
 If we do not have enough time, we are clearly taking on things He did not call us to!
 When we take on things others call us to—or things we call ourselves to—we make problems like busyness that leads to crabbiness, crises that could have been avoided, too little sleep, too much caffeine, loss of joy, and loss of witness to God’s power.